SMASH! (convention): Programming

-The convention typically offers an artist circle, art competitions, community groups, cosplay competition and games, karaoke competition, maid cafe, merchandise vendors, panels, stage events, video game tournaments, and workshops.
+The convention typically offers an artist circle, art competitions, community groups, cosplay competition and games, karaoke competition, maid cafe, merchandise vendors, panels, stage events, trivia, video game tournaments, and workshops.
 It also hosts the Gunpla Builders World Cup and World Cosplay Summit preliminary.
 On some years, a concert or after hours event also takes place that feature musical guests.

 Organization

 SMASH! is run by SMASH Inc, a non-profit association incorporated in New South Wales that began in 2007.
 SMASH Inc is controlled by a board elected each year by the members of the association.
 The board in turn selects a management team responsible for the planning and day-to-day conduct of the convention as well as a staff of volunteers organised into various departments.
-The board, management and staff total more than 50 people.
+The board, management and staff total more than 200 people.

 Mascots

 The convention features two mascots, a boy, Cyrus, and a girl, Skadi.
+The pair are twin prince and princesses of the planet "Sumashcomianganimelis" (or "Smash" for short) in the "Ota Kuu" galaxy, who have been sent on a mission by the King of the Cosmos to spread Ota Kuu culture to Earth.
 The mascots were designed in 2007 by Sai Nitivoranant and have been drawn by numerous artists, including guests of the convention, Tan Kit Mun, Alexandra Szweryn and Shaun Healey.

+In 2025 as part of the 'Fantasy Camping' theme, a giant reg frog who wears bear ears and a birthday party hat named 'Scrampton' was added to help Cyrus and Skadi on their adventures.